All Episodes

 Like we would simply be single-celled organisms in a primordial soup.

-So there has to be this kind of tinkering and chaos when it comes to simply being able to evolve and the random mutations, most of which are not helpful, but a few of which are helpful that characterize the progress of life to our pinnacle of intellect over four billion years.
+So there has to be this kind of tinkering and chaos when it comes to simply being able to evolve and the random mutations, most of which are not helpful, but you know, a few of which are helpful that characterize the progress of life to our pinnacle of intellect over four billion years.

-Otherwise, you're just some weird mutated thing that doesn't survive.
+Of course, you need a certain amount of stability, otherwise you're just some weird mutated thing that doesn't survive.

 But you also do need a certain amount of dice rolls in your genetics for evolution to work and for us to get the brains to talk about these kinds of things.